spm/spm-docs/docs/reference/MEEG/eeg_preprocessing.md

 by directly calling the function `spm_eeg_history`.

-Of course, this script can not only be used to repeat an analysis, but the script can also be seen as a template that can be re-used for other analyses.
+Of course, this script can not only be used to repeat an analysis, but the script can also be seen as a template that can be reused for other analyses.
 One needs minimal MATLAB knowledge for these changes.
 For example, you can replace the filenames to preprocess a different subject.
 Or you can change parameters and then re-run the analysis.
 We